heroku/hatchet/README.md

 curl --fail --retry 3 --retry-delay 1 --connect-timeout 3 --max-time 30 https://cli-assets.heroku.com/install-ubuntu.sh | sh
 ```

+Be sure to change the file permissions with `chmod u+x etc/ci_setup.sh` so that the file is executable.

-To run this script, add the following to your `travis.yml` file before your `jobs` or `install` step:
+To run this script as part of your Travis setup, add the following to your `travis.yml` file before your `jobs` or `install` step:

 ```
 before_install: